European Studies Council

 Fields of Study

-Graduate Certificate of Concentration in European Studies
+Graduate Certificate of Concentration in European and Russian Studies

-Yale graduate students may pursue the Graduate Certificate of Concentration in European Studies in conjunction with graduate-degree programs in the Graduate School of Arts and Sciences and the professional schools.
+Yale graduate students may pursue the Graduate Certificate of Concentration in European and Russian Studies in conjunction with graduate-degree programs in the Graduate School of Arts and Sciences and the professional schools.
 Candidates will choose to focus on one of two areas of concentration, either (1) Russia, East Europe, Eurasia or (2) West and Central Europe.
 Admission is contingent on the candidate’s acceptance and matriculation into a Yale graduate-degree program.
 To complete the certificate, candidates must demonstrate expertise in the area through their major graduate or professional field, as well as show command of the diverse interdisciplinary, geographic, and cultural-linguistic approaches associated with expertise in the area of concentration.
 In order to be awarded the certificate, candidates need to fulfill all requirements detailed below, as well as complete their Yale University graduate degree program.

 Certificate candidates must comply with the general requirements for all MacMillan Center graduate certificates, as described at http://macmillan.yale.edu/academic-programs/graduate-certificate-concentration.

-Additional Requirements Specific to European Studies
+Additional Requirements Specific to European and Russian Studies

-2. Six graduate-level courses in the area of concentration, of which:
+- Six graduate-level courses in the area of concentration, of which:

-4. Progress Reports: Students should submit a progress report along with a copy of their unofficial transcript to the council faculty adviser at the end of each term.
+Progress reports: Students should submit a progress report along with a copy of their unofficial transcript to the council faculty adviser at the end of each term.
 Ideally, this will include a brief narrative on engagement in the relevant council’s activities and planned or newly completed experience overseas in the relevant region.

 Courses